BandGang’s Paid Will Dead, Detroit Rapper Reportedly Dies Months After Bandmate Jizzle P.

 His reported death comes just months after the murder of Detroit rapper Jizzle P., a rising star and another member of BandGang.

-Fans, Fellow Artists Mourn Him On Social Media
+Fans, Fellow Artists Mourn Him Online

-Details of Paid Will’s death were not yet known, including exactly when and how he died.
-Though there has not yet been an official statement from family or representatives of Paid Will. those close to him have confirmed the tragic news.
+Details of his death were not yet known, including exactly when and how he died.
+Though there has not yet been an official statement from family or representatives of Paid Will, those close to him appear to have confirmed the tragic news.

-Masoe, another rapper from BandGang, wrote a series of messages confirming that he had died and mourning his loss.
+Masoe, another member of BandGang, wrote a series of messages confirming that he had died and mourning his loss.
+He expressed regret that he could not have been there for his friend.

 “Im so sorry lil bro!!” he tweeted.
 “I’m yo big brotha I’m supposed to have yo back”

-As the news of his death reached social media, many fans and fellow artists took to his Instagram page to share heartbroken messages.
+As the news reached social media, many fans and fellow artists took to Paid Will’s Instagram page to share heartbroken messages.
 His final post, which was shared on Thanksgiving Day and showed off his watch and sneakers, turned into something of a memorial for those who knew him.
+Fans of his music shared messages of shock, and many who worked with Paid Will remembered his influence on the industry.

-Detroit rapper Neisha Neshae offered condolences, writing “RIP” with a pair of praying-hands emoji.
+Detroit artist Neisha Neshae offered condolences, writing “RIP” with a pair of praying-hands emoji.

-“RIP MY BRO PAID WILL,” wrote Hitta J3, a California rapper who had collaborated with BandGang.
+“RIP MY BRO PAID WILL,” wrote Hitta J3, a California rapper who had collaborated with his group.

 Einer Bankz, a producer known for his acoustic collaborations with rappers while playing a ukulele, also shared a heartbroken emoji.
 Bankz had performed with members of BandGang, including Paid Will.